wauk33/LP_SeaResort/README.md

 > Hosted on GitHub Pages

 ## Features
-* Responsive for vertical mobile
+* Responsive for vertical mobile view

 To-do list:
 * Repair issues with not correct displaying background images on mobile devices
 * Optimize and improve performance
+* Responsivness for tablets and bigger displays